 The eruption of the Manaro Volcano on the island of Ambae, Vanuatu, was the latest natural disaster to affect kava farmers.
 The farmers there were forced to evacuate along with all islanders.
 They and their families will have to start again and rebuild their lives on a new island.

 Kava Plant Harvesting

-Ideally kava plants should be allowed to grow for 3-5 years into bushy shrubs before they are harvested.
+Ideally, kava plants should be allowed to grow for 3-5 years into bushy shrubs before they are harvested.
 When kava plants are allowed to mature, it also allows the kavalactones, (the ingredients that provide kava’s beneficial mind and body relaxation effects), to fully develop.
-At this age, kava plants generally grow to around 6 foot in height.
-As a kava plant grows its’ stalk thickens and it is common for additional stalks to sprout from the original stem.
+At this age, kava plants generally grow to around 6 feet in height.
+As a kava plant grows its stalk thickens and it is common for additional stalks to sprout from the original stem.
 The all-important, kava root can reach a depth of around 25 inches.

 When digging up a mature kava plant, farmers take care to extract all the valuable lateral roots, the part of the plant that contains the highest concentration of kavalactones.